We know all kinds of Locks and Door Hardware!

 Some of the better-known types of locks and principal brands are:

 B & B Locks: A range of locks suited to Guest Houses, B & B and Air B & B operations.
-We offer locks that can be operated by pin-code, by BlueTooth, or mobile app.
-Also locks with the facility to send codes or access permission remotely to Guests before they arrive.
+We offer locks that can be operated by pin-code, by BlueTooth, tags or mobile app.
 Visit our Guest House Locks page.

-Biometric Locks A Biometric Lock is usually a self-contained battery-driven lock that is activated by a valid fingerprint (Often confused with Biometric Readers – which can use facial identity or fingerprints to activate a (separate) electric lock, striker or other electronic device.
-For detailed information go to www.virditech.co.za or www. anviz.co.za
+Biometric Locks: A Biometric Lock is usually a self-contained battery-driven lock that is activated by a valid fingerprint (Often confused with Biometric Readers – which can use facial identity or fingerprints to activate a (separate) electric lock, striker or other electronic device.
+For detailed information go to www.virditech.co.za or www.anviz.com

 Drawer Locks: Small locks intended to be fitted to drawers.
 The locking bolt moves up and down instead of left-to right.
 The better ones are fitted with pin-tumber cylinders .
 Abloy, CISA, First Lock, Guub, Hafele, Siso, Solid

-Drop-Bolt locks: A lock with a pin that can be withdrawn using 12 or 24 volt power.
+Drop-Bolt locks: A lock with a locking bolt that can be withdrawn using 12 or 24 volt power.
 They are available surface mounted and mortice mounted, with fail-safe or fail-secure locking bolts.
-Some of these locks can be ordered with a key by-pass.
+Fail-safe locks will UNLOCK in the absence of power.
+Fail-secure models will stay LOCKED in the absence of power and can be ordered with a key by-pass.

 Electric Locks are locks that generally operate on low voltage and are used for access control.
 Click on Access Control components compiled by David Miller – an abbreviated selection of the most commonly used access control hardware.